Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Conclusion

 \section{Conclusion}

 Path loss modeling is an asset for effective radio deployments and spectrum planning.
 This paper described the use of CNNs in conjunction with surface path profiles to train a path-specific path loss model with low test RMSE in a variety of environments.
-We showed that CNNs trained on 2D path profiles outperform a modern FCN path loss model with equivalent scalar features in four of six holdouts.
-We also showed that CNNs trained on both 1D and 2D path profiles consistently achieve lower RMSE than the industry standard in a variety of communications environments, without the need for derived clutter metrics or scalar features.
+We showed that CNNs trained to provide automatic feature extraction from 2-D path profiles achieve similar RMSE to a modern FCN path loss model with scalar features.
+These CNNs consistently achieved lower RMSE than the industry standard in a variety of communications environments, without the need for derived clutter metrics or scalar GIS features.